 Considering that the sequel was immediately announced it’s possible the production was pre-planned.
-If that’s the case, The Duke of Death and His Maid Season 2 release date could be in late 2022 or 2023.
+If that’s the case, The Duke of Death and His Maid Season 2 release date could be in early 2023, either Winter 2023 or Spring 2023.

-The Duke of Death and His Maid manga ending soon in 2022?
+The Duke of Death and His Maid manga ending in May 2022

 The story for the anime TV series is based on The Duke of Death and His Maid manga by Koharu Inoue.
 The series is sometimes known as The Duke of Death and His Black Maid due to the dark victorian outfits worn by the characters.

 In July 2021, North American publisher Seven Seas Entertainment announced that they were going to publish the official English translation of The Duke of Death and His Maid manga.
-The physical Volume 1 release date is scheduled for May 2022.
+The physical Volume 1 release date is scheduled for May 24, 2022, Volume 2 on July 19, 2022, Volume 3 on October 11, 2022, and Volume 4 on December 20, 2022.